 Data displayed Availability (%).
 The availability of the agent's connection FCM.
 Response Time (ms).
 The average response time of a query when the connection is already open, over the course of the selected time range.
 Avg.
 Request Time (ms).
 The average duration for a single database request, over the course of the selected time range.
 This metric is only available for DB2 v9.7.0.1 and later.
 Balance Criterion.
-The level of balance exhibited, for a particular database criterion (for example, workload in terms of the number of connections), ove the course of the selected time range.
-Click the arrow at the right of "Balance Criterion" to choose a different criterion from the list.
-Workload.
+The level of balance exhibited, for a particular datal criterion (for example, workload in terms of the number of connections), the course of the selected time range.
+Click the arrow at the right of "Bal Criterion" to choose a different criterion from the list. , over Workload.
 The balance of average active agents across the database members.
-If most of the activity is on one member, for example, the activity is not balanced.
-If most of the activity is spread equally across the members, i is balanced.
-Request Time.
-The balance of requests across the monitored members, or the extent to which the total request time is spread across the members.
-This metric is only available for DB2 v9.7.0.1 and later.
+If most of the activity is on one member, for example, the activity balanced.
+If most of the activity is spread equally across the member is balanced. - Request Time.
+The balance of requests across the monitored member the extent to which the total request time is spread across the members metric is only available for DB2 v9.7.0.1 and later.
 Physical Reads.
-The balance of the physical reads across the monitored members, or the extent to which the physical reads operations are balanced across the members.
+The balance of the physical reads across the monitor members, or the extent to which the physical reads operations are bala across the members.